 Ramit Sethi (@ramit), author of the New York Times bestseller I Will Teach You to Be Rich, has helped tens of millions of people live a rich life with their money, careers, businesses, and psychology.
 He hosts more than a million readers on his site iwillteachyoutoberich.com, newsletter, and social media.
 His new podcast, I Will Teach You to Be Rich by Ramit Sethi, reveals real stories about love and money from behind closed doors.
 Subscribe on Apple Podcasts, Spotify, or wherever you listen to fine podcasts.

-This episode is brought to you by Pique Tea!
+This episode is brought to you by Pique!
 I first learned about Pique through my friends Dr. Peter Attia and Kevin Rose, and now Pique’s fermented pu’er tea crystals have become my daily go-to.
 I often kickstart my mornings with their Pu’er Green Tea and Pu’er Black Tea, and I alternate between the two.
-Their crystals are cold-extracted, using only wild-harvested leaves from 250-year-old tea trees.
+This rare type of naturally fermented tea is more concentrated in polyphenol antioxidants than any other tea—it supports focus and mental clarity, healthy digestion, metabolism, and a healthy immune system.
+Their crystals are cold extracted, using only wild-harvested leaves from 250-year-old tea trees.
 Plus, they triple toxin screen for heavy metals, pesticides, and toxic mold—contaminants commonly found in tea.
 I also use the crystals for iced tea, which saves a ton of time and hassle.

 What was your favorite quote or lesson from this episode?
 Please let me know in the comments.